SOAS Studies in Modern and Contemporary Japan

 Christianity and Imperialism in Modern Japan explores how Japanese Protestants engaged with the unsettling changes that resulted from Japan's emergence as a world power in the early twentieth century.

-- The China Problem in Postwar Japan, Robert Hoppens, (University of Texas Pan-American, USA) 2015
+By: Robert Hoppens (University of Texas Pan-American, USA)

 - Contemporary Sino-Japanese Relations on Screen, Griseldis Kirsch (SOAS, University of London, UK), 2015

 - Japanese Taiwan, Andrew Morris (California Polytechnic State University, USA), 2015